Jago (car)

 The Ford Escort-based Samuri, a four-seat, beach buggy type vehicle costing £795 plus tax for the kit was announced in 1983.
+Around 100 were made before being taken out of production in 1990.

 The Geep name changed to Sandero in 1991 to avoid any copyright issues.
 The last Sandero kits were made around 1997.
-The Sandero 4x4 kit is still available from Belfield 4x4 Engineering; this version is based around a Land Rover Defender.
+As of 2014, the Sandero 4x4 kit was available from Belfield 4x4 Engineering.